addyosmani/backbone-fundamentals/index.md

 In short, you can end up with a pile of spaghetti code - code that is disorganized and difficult to follow.
 This type of code has no simple panacea, short of a rewrite that may end up costing both time and money to alleviate.
 Fortunately, there are ways to avoid this problem.

-Modern JavaScript MVC frameworks and libraries can assist with bringing structure and organization to our projects, improving how maintainable they are from the start.
+Modern JavaScript frameworks and libraries can assist with bringing structure and organization to our projects, improving how maintainable they are from the start.
 They build on the trials and tribulations of developers who have had to work around similar callback chaos as you have, providing solutions to many common problems by default.

-With that, in "Developing Backbone.js Applications:, I and a number of other experienced authors will take you through a journey of learning how to improve your application structure using one such MVC library - Backbone.js.
+With that, in "Developing Backbone.js Applications:, I and a number of other experienced authors will take you through a journey of learning how to improve your application structure using one such library - Backbone.js.

 ### What Is MVC?